 According to National Oceanic and Atmospheric Organization, the portion of the ocean still to be explored is more than 80%.
-We still have kilometers and kilometers of surface to know and map before we can be truly satisfied.
+We still have kilometers and kilometers of surface to know and map before we can feel truly satisfied.

 This is what he believes John O. Dabiri, a professor of aeronautics and mechanical engineering at the California Institute of Technology.
 His team's project led to the creation of CARL-Bot (Caltech Autonomous Reinforcement Learning Robot), an aquatic robot little more than a hand.